of Solomon 2:10-13

 Almighty and everlasting God, who chooses those whom the world deems powerless to put the powerful to shame, Grant us so to cherish the memory of your youthful martyrs Agnes and Cecilia, that we might share their pure and steadfast faith in you; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God for ever and ever.
 Amen.

 This commoemoration appears in Lesser Feasts & Fasts 2018 with revised lessons and collects.
-The addition of Cecilia is for trial use.

 Return to Lectionary Home Page